Emad Mostaque

 Mohammad Emad Mostaque (মোহম্মদ ইমাদ মোশতাক; born 17 April 1983) is a British-Bangladeshi businessman, mathematician, and former hedge fund manager.
-He is the co-founder and was CEO of Stability AI until March 2024, one of the companies behind Stable Diffusion.
+He is the founder of Intelligent Internet and the author of The Last Economy.
+He is the co-founder and was CEO of Stability AI until March 2024, the company behind Stable Diffusion.

 Early life

 Mostaque was born in April 1983 to a Bengali Muslim family in Jordan.
 He was taken to Dhaka, Bangladesh, a month after his birth, and migrated with his family to the United Kingdom at the age of seven.
 He earned an MA in mathematics and computer science from the University of Oxford.

 At age 19, Mostaque met his wife while on a student trip to the United States.
 He has been diagnosed with Asperger's and ADHD.
 In his twenties, he became interested in helping the Islamic world by creating online forums for Muslim communities and developing "Islamic AI" which would help guide people on their religious journey.